vorkristof/faq/README.md

 		username: root
 		without password
 	database name: faq

+4.Create a Laravel project named 'faq'
+	composer create-project laravel/laravel faq

+5. Copy the project files in the new project folder

-4. Migrate the tables in to the database. php artisan migrate
+6. Migrate the tables in to the database (from the project folder). php artisan migrate

+7. Run the project (from the project folder). php artisan serve